 Whether in B2B or B2C, the term ‘value for money’ is by no means a new one.
 It’s how people or organizations evaluate services acquired in terms of overall cost, quality, and sustainability.
-In software development outsourcing, finding the best value for money can be done using the following three factors:
+In software development outsourcing, finding the best value for money can be done balancing the following three factors:

 Economic: Find more competitive rates.

 The massive investment needed to hire and maintain an in-house team is one the biggest hurdles a company could face when there are software projects to be developed.
 Outsourcing software development projects to a service provider firm has been deemed a very viable solution to this problem because of the established cost benefits it offers.